 Investments required to effect the energy transition will give rise to new projects with new risk profiles, including in respect of sovereign risks heightened by the increase in public scrutiny of states complying with their international obligations to combat climate change.
 Investors will need to consider investment treaty protections at the time of structuring their investments to mitigate the risks of investing in new energy projects in a volatile environment.

-The authors would like to thank Lauren Browne, associate, and Jake Fava and Eleanor Clifford, lawyers, at Corrs Chambers Westgarth for their diligent research and significant contributions to this article.
+The authors would like to thank Lauren Browne (associate), Betty Choi (lawyer), Jake Fava (lawyer) and Eleanor Clifford (lawyer) at Corrs Chambers Westgarth for their diligent research and significant contribution to this article.